Frequently Asked Questions

 Researchers should consider the most appropriate means of ensuring potential participants receive all the information necessary to make an informed decision about whether or not to participate in research (TCPS 3.2 details the required elements of informed consent) as well as the most appropriate way to document a participant’s consent, and describe this fully in the research ethics submission.

-Sample constent forms are available in the Resources section.
+Sample consent forms are available in the Resources section.

-Dalhousie University does not have a policy on the retention of data.
+Dalhousie University does not have a policy on the duration of retention of research information.
 The Panel on Research Ethics offers more interpretation of this question on its website (Question 5).
-It is common to keep data for at least five years (this was past Dalhousie University policy, which is no longer in effect), but there is no requirement to do so.
+It is common to keep data for five years, but there is normally no requirement to do so.

-There is also no requirement to destroy data after a set period of time.
+From a research ethics perspective, the most important consideration is protecting the privacy and confidentiality of research participants who have entrusted you with their information.
+Sometimes, participants have no expectation of privacy, other times, there are very high expectations.
+However long you propose to keep research-related information (consent forms, participant codes, video/audio tapes, survey answers, interview transcripts, datasets, biological materials, etc.), you should carefully consider how long you actually need to keep identifiable information.
+Generally, more identifiable the information, the safer it is not to keep it in an identifiable form.
+However, there is also no requirement to destroy data after a set period of time.
 The TCPS states that “researchers shall provide details to the REB regarding their proposed measures for safeguarding information, for the full life cycle of information: its collection, use, dissemination, retention and/or disposal” (article 5.3).
-You may choose to retain research data longer term; if so, please describe the rationale, if and how the data will be anonymized or destroyed, and how appropriate security safeguards will be in place for the full life cycle of information” (5.3 (e)).
+You may choose to retain research data longer term; if so, please describe the rationale, if and how the data will be anonymized or destroyed, and how appropriate security safeguards will be in place for the full life cycle of information (5.3 (e)).

 After.
 You must have your supervisory committee approval first.
 Your committee may offer recommendations that will require changes to your research project.
 This is the project you should present to the Research Ethics Board for ethical review.

 REDcap is a secure web application for building and managing online surveys and databases.
-Like Opinio, the data is stored on Dalhousie servers and similarly upholds the same privacy legislation and Dalhousie Policies mentioned above.
+Like Opinio, the data are stored on Dalhousie servers and similarly upholds the same privacy legislation and Dalhousie Policies mentioned above.
 Some researchers will find REDCap to be better suited to more complex research designs.
-At this time, REDCcap is available to Dalhousie Faculty only.

 If researchers would like to use a different survey tool, they must be mindful of the requirements to protect personally identifiable information (PII) of participants (or information, when combined with other information that could become personally identifiable).
 Not all surveys collect PII, but those that do must demonstrate to the REB that: